Our current period of time is called the “digital age” for a reason.

 - Is there anything else you want to talk about?

-After getting to know you and your symptoms, they’ll either provide a diagnosis or refer you to someone for follow-up testing.
-If needed, they’ll also set you up with a prescription medication regimen or refill.
+After getting to know you and your symptoms, they’ll either provide a diagnosis, offer testing, or refer you to someone for follow-up evaluation.

 How Do Online Doctors Treat & Diagnose?